KorayErkan/tw-portfolio/user-assistance/introduction.md

 ## What is MuseScore?

 MuseScore is an open-source program to create music scores.
-In the following pages, we will illustrate how the program can be used to create music parts.
+Scores for an extensive palette of classical, jazz, rock, popular, and other traditional and modern ensembles as well as a rich variety of solo instruments can be created easily and accurately with all the required symbols for clefs, keys, accidentals, dynamics, articulation, phrasing, and interpretation for various comtemporary page sizes.

 ## Overview